Back to Resources

 Germany

-Blocked Account Germany 2026: Exact Amount, Process, and Alternatives for Indian Students
+Blocked Account Germany 2026: Exact Amount, Process, and Providers for Indian Students

 Last Updated: June 3, 2026 | Reading Time: 10 minutes

 Quick Answer: The German blocked account (Sperrkonto) amount for 2026 is €11,904 (approximately ₹10.95 lakhs at 92 INR/EUR).
 This is the minimum proof of funds required for a German student visa.
 The money is released monthly at €992 per month to cover living expenses.
-You cannot access the full amount upfront — it is designed to ensure you have steady financial support throughout your studies.
+The three officially accepted digital providers for Indian students are Expatrio, Fintiba, and Coracle.

 German Blocked Account 2026 Guide for Indian Students